ysawa0/create-python-app/README.md

 ## Overview

 `cpa` is a cli tool for ultra fast setup of new Python projects.
-It automates the creation of config files for code style, lint checks, gitignore, a basic Dockerfile and dependency management configuration.
+It automates the creation of config files for style & lint checks, gitignore, a basic Dockerfile and dependency management configuration.
 An opinionated set of pre-commit hooks are included for enforcing best practices and reducing setup time.

-## Goals

-- **Speed up Project Creation**: Reduce the time spent on repetitive setup tasks
-- **Best Practices**: Encourage best practices for code quality, formatting, and style by including configs for tools like `black`, `isort`, and `flake8`.
-- **Automation**: Automate tasks such as generating `.gitignore` files, setting up pre-commit hooks, and configuring code linters and formatters.
-- Golang, Rust support planned

 ## Installation

 ### MacOS, Linux

-Download latest binary and install via provided `install.sh` script
+Download latest binary and install via provided `install.sh` script or get it from [Releases](https://github.com/ysawa0/create-python-app/releases)

 ```
 sh install.sh